-Virginia---this 209(b) state's parent level is 25/31% wkg ('12), CHIP's is 200% & ADAP's is 400%.
+Virginia---this 209(b) state's parent level is 25/31% wkg ('12), the aged & disabled's is 80%, CHIP's is 200% & ADAP's is 400%.
 It covers the wkg disabled.
 Gov McDonnell & the House (both R) ignored gentler Senate (tied) approaches to cut provider fees & mental health, substance abuse & community care funds and lower the \$2,200/mo HCB waiver income level to \$1,685, even with a waiting list of 6,000 (but \$30 million more was later found for HCB care).
-Some mental health, Hep C & a few other Rx's were cut from ADAP's formulary; it closed enrollment (except to pregnant women, children & those being treated for opportunistic infections).; and ADAP's waiting list is 854.
+Some mental health, Hep C & a few other Rx's were cut from ADAP's formulary; it closed enrollment (except to pregnant women, children & those being treated for opportunistic infections).; and ADAP's waiting list is 689.
 A SPAP covers premiums & cost-sharing for HIV+ Pt D clients under 400%.
-The legislature over-rode McDonnell's veto to make big firms' health plans cover some autism care, but he and Attorney General Cucinnelli interpreted the law so as to neuter it.
-ADAP is paying premiums, deductibles & co-pays in the US health reform-funded risk pool in 2012 & expects this to cut per capita patient costs from \$12,000 to \$8,000/yr, McDonnell plans \$323 million in hospital & nursing home cuts in 2013-14; but signed a bill to give Medicaid to legal immigrant pregnant women & children in the US under 5 years, The state & the US settled a suit requiring the state to open 4,000+ new slots in state-run residential facilities for the intellectually-challenged (even though it can't 'now afford to do so), yet some clients' families have filed to intervene in the case to block the settlement, which disability advocacy groups favor.
+The legislature over-rode McDonnell's veto to make big firms' health plans cover some autism care, but he & Att.
+Gen. Cucinnelli interpreted the law so as to neuter it.
+ADAP is paying premiums, deductibles & co-pays in the US health reform-funded risk pool in 2012 & expects this to cut per capita patient costs from \$12,000 to \$8,000/yr, McDonnell plans \$323 million in hospital & nursing home cuts; but signed a bill to give Medicaid to legal immigrant pregnant women & children in the US under 5 years, The state & the US settled a suit that'll require the state to open 4,000+ new slots in state-run residential facilities for the intellectually-disabled (even though it says it can't afford to do so), yet some clients' families sued to intervene in the case to block the settlement, even though disability advocacy groups favor it.